panshiv/Minor-Project-/Readme.md

-This  is the code of our minor project titled" Automatic door barrier with face mask destection,temperature scanning and sanitizer deispenser".
+This  is the code of our minor project titled" Automatic door barrier with face mask detection,temperature scanning and sanitizer dispenser".
-Our project includes DC-pump, servo motor, lcd, pi camera, IR- sensor,and temperature sensor(mlx9064).You may connect the circuit and individual modules can be calibrated and checked by running individual modules given.
+Our project includes DC-pump, servo_motor,LCD monitor, pi-camera, IR-sensor,and temperature sensor(mlx9064).You may connect the circuit and individual modules can be calibrated and checked by running individual modules given.

 for pi camera--> run detection.py(it detects facemask) for lcd--> run lcd.py